Whitewater rafting on the Ocoee River in Tennessee

 Ziplining or Zorbing?

 If you're looking for unique outdoor experiences, look no further than Tennessee.
-You can ride Class III and IV waves on the Ocoee River, hike with llamas, see mountain views on a UTV excursion and stay in charming woodland lodges.
+You can ride Class III and IV waves on the Ocoee River, see mountain views on a UTV excursion and stay in charming woodland lodges.
 Choose how you'll spend your outdoor adventure trip in Tennessee.

 Fishing on the Water or Waterpark?

+Tennessee is known for its wide variety of fish.
+More trophy smallmouth bass have been caught at Dale Hollow Lake than any body of water in the world.
+The winding Hatchie River in Southwest Tennessee is rich with big-game fish.
 Enjoy fantastic mountain views and calm waters while fishing the 43-mile-long Douglas Lake, often considered one of the best fishing spots in East Tennessee.
 With 12 marinas and 16 boat ramps, you can bring your own boat or rent pontoons on site.
 A guided fishing trip is also available for newcomers of all ages or those interested in finding the best spots on the lake to cast off.
-Douglas Lake is filled with a wide variety of fish species including largemouth bass (in season from March – June), white bass (January – April season), crappie (in season from February – May), and sauger (January – April season).
+You’ll find ideal fly-fishing for trout in the scenic wilderness of Lamar Alexander Rocky Fork State Park in Flag Pond or in the South Holston River in Kingsport.
+July is a terrific night-fishing month for black bass at Center Hill Lake.
+Fort Loudoun Lake has plentiful fishing ground for big catfish.
 Quick tip: Whether you’re a resident or just visiting Tennessee, make sure you have a Tennessee fishing license before fishing in the state.

 Nashville Shores - Nashville